How do you manage student wellness in your residence halls? There are a lot of dimensions to wellness.

 It’s the story of a family committed to running a business based on the principles of sustainability.

-At the same time, we craft beautiful furniture that’s designed to last for generations.
+At the same time, we craft beautiful furniture designed to last for generations.
 We strive to inspire students with the process and principles that go into building this furniture as much as with the furniture itself.

 For example, we power much of our operation with our own waste—renewable biomass fuel.
 That means that we burn all our sawdust and wood byproduct in our steam boilers to generate our heat and power our energy-intensive kilns.